 Capterra rating: 4.7

 TherapyNotes is loaded with features for behavioral health practices.
-Starting at $59 per month, it offers top-notch templates, telehealth, and medical billing.
-It’s a favorite for group practices, but the pricing and complexity might overwhelm solo mental health professionals.
+Starting at $59 per month, it offers top-notch templates, telepsychiatry, and medical billing.
+It's a favorite for group practices, but the pricing and complexity might overwhelm solo mental health professionals.
+E-prescribing controlled substances is available as a paid add-on through an integrated partner, making it a viable option for prescribing psychiatrists who want to keep workflows consolidated.

 The platform offers TherapyFuel—an integrated artificial intelligence solution that can generate notes, summarize patient interactions and speed up the charting process.